TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities across a wide range of complex reasoning tasks, including mathematical problem solving, logical inference, and knowledge-intensive decision-making.
-Understanding how LLMs arrive at their decisions is crucial not only for revealing the boundaries of their reasoning capabilities, but also for improving human trust in model behavior, thereby enabling more reliable optimization and safer deployment~\cite{lanham2023measuring, paul2024making}.
-Consequently, explaining the decision-making mechanisms of LLMs and characterizing their reasoning behavior has become a central problem in contemporary LLM research~\cite{tutek2025measuring}.

-However, due to the massive scale of training data and model parameters, as well as the highly complex internal structure of LLMs, traditional explanation methods—such as perturbation-based or attention-based attribution techniques—often fail to provide explanations with meaningful structural insight~\cite{agarwal2024faithfulness} .
-More recent approaches attempt to improve interpretability by prompting LLMs to generate step-by-step reasoning processes~\cite{cahlik2025reasoning}.While prompting-based explanations can enhance predictive performance and provide intuitive reasoning traces, prior studies show that these explanations often constitute post-hoc rationalizations rather than faithful representations of the model’s true decision-making process~\cite{turpin2023language, barez2025chain}.
-Furthermore, existing local explanation methods typically focus on individual instances in isolation, ignoring reasoning structures shared across related inputs and failing to reveal systematic behavioral patterns or structural failure mechanisms at the problem-class level.
+Large language models (LLMs) have demonstrated remarkable capabilities on complex reasoning tasks spanning mathematical problem solving, logical inference, and knowledge-intensive decision-making.
+Understanding \emph{how} LLMs arrive at their decisions is crucial for revealing reasoning boundaries, building user trust, and enabling reliable deployment~\cite{lanham2023measuring, paul2024making, tutek2025measuring}.
+However, due to the scale and opacity of modern LLMs, traditional perturbation- and attention-based attribution methods fail to provide structurally meaningful explanations~\cite{agarwal2024faithfulness}.
+Prompting-based methods instead elicit step-by-step reasoning traces~\cite{cahlik2025reasoning}, yet prior work shows these traces often serve as post-hoc rationalizations rather than faithful reflections of the decision process~\cite{turpin2023language, barez2025chain}.
+Moreover, existing local explanation methods treat each instance in isolation, failing to expose structural patterns or systematic failure modes at the problem-class level.

-To address these limitations, we propose a novel composite explanation framework for LLMs.
-The proposed framework extends the scope of explanation from single-instance reasoning traces to structured reasoning representations at the local group level, enabling a unified explanation paradigm that spans instance-level and class-level reasoning behavior.
-This shift elevates explanations from descriptive textual artifacts to verifiable, executable, and structurally grounded representations of reasoning processes.
-Specifically, we first redefine explanations as executable reasoning specifications, and introduce an independent executor that attempts to recover the final answer solely from the explanation steps.
-This protocol directly verifies whether the explanation encodes a complete and operational solution procedure, thereby establishing a verifiable link between explanation executability and reasoning correctness at the single-instance level.